wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/6-lab.md

 1. For the **Salesperson (Performance)** table, set the description to: **Salesperson related to region(s)**.

-	The data model now provides to alternatives when analyzing salespeople.
-The **Salesperson** table allows analyzing sales made by a salesperson, while the **Salesperson (Performance)** table allows analyzing sales made in the sales region(s) assigned to the salesperson.
+	The data model now provides two alternatives when analyzing salespeople.
+The **Salesperson** table allows you to analyze sales made by a salesperson, while the **Salesperson (Performance)** table allows you to analyze sales made in the sales region(s) assigned to the salesperson.

 ### Task 2: Create the Date table